apify/crawlee/README.md

 cd my-hello-world
 ```

-Apify CLI asks to you choose a template and then creates a directory `my-hello-world` containing:
+Apify CLI prompts you to select a project template, and then it creates a
+directory named `my-hello-world` with the following files:

-- `package.json` with Apify SDK as dependency
+- `package.json` with <code>apify</code> package as a dependency
-- `main.js` containing basic code for your project
+- `main.js` file containing source code for your project
 - `apify_local` directory containing local emultation of <a href="https://www.apify.com/docs/storage" target="_blank">Apify storage types</a>
 - files needed for optional deployment to Apify platform (`Dockerfile`, `apify.json`)
 - `node_modules` directory containing all the required NPM packages
+- `.gitignore`

 If you chose template `Puppeteer` then the `main.js` file looks like: